react-native-elements/react-native-elements/docs/contributing.md

 `/website/sidebars.json`.
 Then add the `id` from the document we just created into one of the sidebars.

-### I'm rewording, adding missed info, or making a typo for a released version
+### Rewording, adding missed info, or making a typo for a released version

 These files are located in: <br />
 `/website/versioned_docs/version-{version_name}/{file-name}`. <br /> The last
 directory will differ depending on what version you are submitting docs for.

-> Docusaurus only creates new versions of files if `original` document in the
+> Docusaurus only creates new versions of files if the `original` document in
-> `/docs` folder has changed since a release was made.
+> the `/docs` folder has changed since a release was made.

 If I added docs for `Avatar.md` and it was our ever first release say `0.19.0`, when releasing that version it'll create